RaviSoji/colab_utils/README.md

 # Utility functions for Google Colaboratory

 __Target Audience__
-- Users who want [Colab Notebooks + Google Drives] to work more like [Jupyter Notebooks + hard disks].
+- Wants [Colab Notebooks + Google Drives] to work more like [Jupyter Notebooks + hard disks].
-- Users who don't have time to gamble on learning new APIs.
+- Don't have time to gamble on learning new APIs.
 - Experienced with writing Python code to manage data and train models.

 __Dependencies__